We’re Pando.

 We’re named after the one-tree aspen forest in south-central Utah, the largest organism on Earth – Pando.
 Made up of over 47,000 trunks and millions of leaves, all connected through one root system.

-It’s a particularly good metaphor for our interconnected lives, challenges, and solutions — and a particularly good name for this organization that’s passionately committed to connecting everyone.
+It’s a particularly good metaphor for our interconnected lives, challenges, and solutions — and a particularly good name for an organization that’s passionately committed to connecting everyone to get positive work done.

 Our growing successes